lethain/staff-eng/src/markdown/guides/staff-archetypes.md

 The four common archetypes of Staff-plus roles I encountered are:

-* The **Team Lead** guides the approach and execution of a particular team.
+* The **Tech Lead** guides the approach and execution of a particular team.
 Most frequently they partner closely with a single manager, but sometimes they partner with two or three managers within a focused area.
 * The **Architect** is responsible for the direction, quality and approach within a critical area, both today and stretching into the multi-year future horizon.
 They combine a deep knowledge of technical constraints, user needs, and organization level leadership.
 * The **Solver** digs deep into arbitrarily complex problems and finds an appropriate path forward.
 Some focus on a given area for long periods, others bounce from hotspot to hotspot as guided by organizational leadership.
 * The **Right Hand** is a partner and an extension of an executive-level manager, borrowing their scope and authority to operate particularly complex organizations.
 They provide additional leadership bandwidth to leaders of large-scale organizations.